 I also recommend keeping candles around the house in case of unexpected nighttime outages!

-You can find out everything you need to know about Roatán in one of the island’s many Facebook groups.
+You can find all the general tips for visiting Roatan you need on the island’s many Facebook groups.
 Whether you’re looking for an apartment, need help with immigration forms or are searching for a local’s phone number, you’ll be able to find your answer on Facebook.
 Below are the most useful Facebook groups for information on the island.
 You’ll need to request to join!

 Short or Long Term Rentals – Accommodation information for tourists and locals.